Overview of Off-Track and Backcountry Cross-Country Ski Gear

 The reason backcountry skis have an aggressive grip zone should be fairly obvious.
 Backcountry terrain is variable and, therefore, unpredictable!
 So having better grip allows you to travel more efficiently and effectively in those variable conditions.

 Some people believe that the aggressive nature of a backcountry ski’s grip zone will drag excessively.
 And that this will cause them to slow down, especially on descents.
-I’ve never found this to actually be the case.
+I’ve never really found this to be the case.
 Even when diagonal striding, I achieve plenty of glide.

 Sure, the scale-patterned grip zone adds friction to the mix.
 In fact, you can usually hear the scales dragging slightly as you glide downhill.
 However, I find any decrease in speed, especially when going downhill, to be negligible.

-Obviously, having a completely uniform gliding surface for the ski’s base would be faster and marginally easier to turn downhill.
+Obviously, having a completely uniform gliding surface for the ski’s base would be faster and easier to turn downhill.
 But in the case of backcountry cross-country skiing, I don’t want to have to stop my flow to remove (descents) and then adhere (ascents) a set of climbing skins.
 I want the ability to seamlessly climb and descend, and the aggressive grip zone allows me to do that.

-No matter what, it’ll always take more effort to run a backcountry cross-country ski.
-The grip zone is not the only deciding factor.
-The skis are heavier (increased fatigue), have more sidecut (squirrelly), and wider (leading edge).
 However, they’re a different animal operating in different environments.
 And, backcountry xc skis work great going uphill, downhill, and on the flats.
-Ultimately, technique is the deciding factor as to whether or not the skis work well.
+In my opinion, technique is the deciding factor as to whether or not the skis work well.
 So if you don’t know technique, the skis won’t work nearly as well as if you did know technique.

 Skin-Tech Options for Backcountry Cross-Country Skis